Lethal Legion: Hank Pym's Lethal Legion

-After having separated himself from Ultron upon his defeat, a fragment of Hank Pym's conscious recreated his body in an older appearance and worked with Black Ant into killing villains (consisting of Blizzard, Bullet, Cobra, Lodestone, Mortar of the Bastards of Evil, Oddball, Piecemeal, Speed Demon, Sunstroke, and Supercharger) with his ant projectiles and reviving them into his Lethal Legion in order to prepare for Ultron's return while faking their deaths.
-Wasp and Moon Knight learned the truth when they finally encountered Hank Pym.
-The "Victor Shade" persona that Hank Pym put into Whirlwind's body gets hijacked by Ultron-12 as he knocks Hank out.
-As Wasp remembers that Ultron-12 is the "good Ultron", she learns from him that he only knocked out Hank to protect him from the Lethal Legion as Ultron takes control of them.
-In the nick of time, Ant-Man, Mayor Luke Cage, Nadia van Dyne, Stinger, Valkyrie, and Vision show up to help fight the possessed Lethal Legion.
-When Ultron was defeated and Ultron-12 creates a new body for himself that he calls Mark Twelve, the Lethal Legion recover as they leave with Hank to regroup in Sub-Atomica and prepare for Ultron's return as part of Protocol S.
+After separating himself from Ultron, Hank Pym recreates his body and works with Black Ant to kill several villains (consisting of Blizzard, Bullet, Cobra, Lodestone, Mortar of the Bastards of Evil, Oddball, Piecemeal, Speed Demon, Sunstroke, and Supercharger) and resurrect them as part of the Lethal Legion to prepare for Ultron's return.
+When Ultron is defeated, the Lethal Legion leave with Pym to regroup in Sub-Atomica and prepare for Ultron's return.

 Other versions

 Heroes Reborn

 The Lethal Legion appear in Heroes Reborn, formed by the Enchantress and consisting of the Executioner, the Scarlet Witch, Ultron-5, and Wonder Man.

 In other media

 Television

 The Lethal Legion appears in The Super Hero Squad Show, founded and led by Doctor Doom and consisting of the Abomination, MODOK, Mole Man, Fin Fang Foom, Megataur, Tricephalous, Manoo, Klaw, Toad, Melter, the Wrecking Crew, Sabretooth, the Juggernaut, Pyro, Whirlwind, Zzzax, Egghead, the Ringmaster, Paste Pot Pete, Mystique, the Crimson Dynamo, and Batroc the Leaper.
 Additionally, Songbird worked undercover in the Lethal Legion as Screaming Mimi.
 Doom formed this version of the group to help him collect the Infinity Fractals and rebuild the Infinity Sword.
 In the second season, Molecule Man and Volcana join the Lethal Legion to help break Doom out of the Vault and combat Thanos and the Dark Surfer.